arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 ### Properties

-An **identifier** is essentially a name for a variable, constant, method, class... basically anything that you create will need a name by which you can refer to it in your code.
+An **identifier** is essentially a name for a variable, constant, method, class... basically anything that you create will need a name by which you can refer to it.

 In Java, an identifier must have the following properties: